 Stay connected - If you would like to keep up to date with the latest IBST news and receive information about the latest technologies and opportunities, including funding programmes, conferences and events, please email us to subscribe to IBST's free e-newsletter and e-alerts.
 You can also follow us on Twitter.

-More news can be found on the University of the West of England's Health and Life Sciences Research Blog.
+More news can be found on the University of the West of England's Health and Applied Sciences Research Blog.

 Tell us your news - To submit your own news item, please email us with details.